-The exploration site operated independently and was managed by Rio Tinto Exploration.
+The exploration site operated independently.
 A total of up to 30 workers were employed at the site, where they were accommodated in a camp facility.
 The workers' exposure monitoring programme was covered by Rössing Uranium's Monitoring programme, as part of the exposure monitoring of the 'Field workers' similar exposure group (SEG).